MontrealCorpusTools/PolyglotDB/docs/source/tutorial_first_steps.rst

 Importing the tutorial corpus
 =============================

-The first step is to prepare our python environment.
+The first step is to prepare our Python environment.
 We begin by importing the PolyglotDB libraries we need and setting useful variables:

 .. code-block:: python